-- elect seven nominees specified under "Proposal 1 Election of Directors" to serve on the Board; - 2. approve an amendment to the Health Insurance Innovations, Inc. Long Term Incentive Plan (the " LTIP ") specified under "Proposal 2 Approval of an Amendment to the Long Term Incentive Plan;" and - consider and act upon such other business as may properly come before the Annual Meeting or at any adjournments or postponements thereof.
+- 1. elect seven nominees specified under "Proposal 1 Election of Directors" to serve on the Board; - 2. approve an amendment to the Health Insurance Innovations, Inc. Long Term Incentive Plan (the " LTIP ") specified under "Proposal 2 Approval of an Amendment to the Long Term Incentive Plan;" - 3. ratify the appointment of Grant Thornton LLP as independent auditors of the Company for the fiscal year ending December 31, 2017; and - consider and act upon such other business as may properly come before the Annual Meeting or at any adjournments or postponements thereof.